Calvin-LL/webpack-image-resize-loader/README.md

 ### `scaleUp`

 When true, images will be scaled up to a larger size.
 When false, if the desired size, either the `height` is greater than the height of the original image, the `width` is greater than the width of the original image, or `scale` is greater than 1, the size of the output image will be the same as the imported image.

+### `preserveRotation`

+When true, images will first be rotated according to the orientation listed in their EXIF data.
+If an image has no EXIF data, this option has no effect on that image.
+The default behavior (if this option is false or unspecified) is to discard the EXIF orientation.

 ### `fit`